lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 while others are proprietary formats.
 A verifier will need to understand these formats for matching the received values against policies.

-Policies drive the processing of evidence at the verifier and other policies influence the decision making at the relying party when evaluating the attestation result.
+Policies drive the processing of evidence at the verifier: the Verifier's Appraisal Policy for Evidence will often be specified by the manufacturer of a hardware security module.

 The relying party is ultimately responsible for making a decision of what attestation-related  information in the CSR it will accept.
 The presence of the attributes defined in this specification provide the relying party with additional assurance about attester.
 Policies used at the verifier and the relying party are implementation dependent and out of scope for this document.